jesster413/agusmakmun.github.io/_project/SEC-Filings.md

 The FBI and the American Association of Certified Fraud Examiners estimate that white collar crime costs 300 to 600 billion dollars a year.
 That’s the equivalent of Warren Buffet’s net worth 3.5 times over, or buying out the debt of New York City's MTA 9 times over, or purchasing the New York Knicks 90 times over.
 It’s incredible amount of money and also a very wide range, suggesting that enforcement agencies don't actually know the extent of the damage cause by white collar crime.

+{{ post.excerpt }}
+{{ post.excerpt | remove: '<p>' | remove: '</p>' }}
+{{ post.excerpt | strip_html }}

-And that damage is not just limited to the crime itself - the ripple effects of financial crime are even wider, more opaque, but undoubtedly affect every single one of us.
+And that damage is not just limited to the crime itself - the ripple effects of financial crime are even wider, more opaque, and undoubtedly affects all of us.
 Companies that are defrauded will raise prices on consumer goods to recoup losses.
 Scammed insurance companies will demand higher premiums on their policies.
 Hedge fund schemes that manipulate equity markets can decrease stock prices.
 And if the government gets taken for a ride, well, we all know what happens then - more government taxes.

 Identifying these bad actors is difficult.
 Complex financial schemes usually involve a lot of documents, some of which demand law or accounting degrees to truly understand.
 Moreover, as with many government agencies, there's just not enough people to review all of those complex documents.
 And the select few who are tasked with reviewing these complex cases are doing it with outdated and insufficient technology.